-The complexity of the supply chain could potentially be assessed based on the number of different uses and affected industry sectors, the number of layers in the supply chain, the number and type of companies concerned, and the way potential future applications will be organised15.
+The complexity of the supply chain could potentially be assessed based on the number of different uses and affected industry sectors, the number of layers in the supply chain, the number and type of companies concerned, and the way potential future applications will be organised.
 However, ECHA has currently insufficient information to define clearly enough the factors which it should take into account for this assessment.
-Furthermore, ECHA is currently unable to define precisely what type of information would be used to characterise the above-mentioned factors.
-Therefore, it is concluded that ECHA currently does not have enough information to justify a prolongation of the first LAD, i.e. the 18 months slot.
-Better insight into the matter might be available once the applications relating to the third recommendation will have been submitted and processed by ECHA and the Commission.
+Furthermore ECHA is currently unable to define precisely what type of information would be used to characterise the above-mentioned factors.
+Therefore, it is concluded that ECHA currently does not have enough information to justify a prolongation of the first

-15 E.g. existence of consortia and their experience, size and location; knowledge about if applications will be made mainly upstream and cover downstream uses, or if rather many downstream applications will be made.
+&lt;sup>15 E.g. existence of consortia and their experience, size and location; knowledge about if applications will be made mainly upstream and cover downstream uses, or if rather many downstream applications will be made.